MLuftig/animal-shelter-recidivism-prediction/READme.md

 # Data-Driven Insights into Animal Shelter Recidivism: Predicting Pet Returns at Austin Animal Center

 ## Model Correction Note
 An earlier version of this project's Random Forest model measured a narrower question than it claimed to.
 The original target only included animals that had **already been returned**, splitting them into "fast return" (≤7.9 days) vs. "slow return" (8–30 days) — but it was described as predicting "will this adoption be returned at all," which requires true negative examples (adoptions that were never returned).
-That mismatch inflated the model's apparent performance, since distinguishing fast-vs-slow return timing is a much easier problem than predicting whether a return happens in the first place.
+That mismatch inflated the model's apparent performance and also led to a false conclusion that length of stay was the dominant risk driver.

-The target has since been rebuilt from scratch as a true binary classifier — did an adopted animal return within 30 days, or not — using real negative examples and correcting for censoring (excluding adoptions too recent in the dataset to know for certain they wouldn't have returned).
+The target has since been rebuilt as a true binary classifier — did an adopted animal return within 30 days, or not — using real negative examples and correcting for censoring (excluding adoptions too recent in the dataset to know for certain they wouldn't have returned).
 All results below reflect the corrected model.

 ## Executive Summary
 Animal shelter data from the Austin, TX area was cleaned and examined with the intention of reducing recidivism.
 This project applies Random Forest classification to identify the key risk factors that lead to pets being returned to the shelter within 30 days of adoption.

 * **Business Goal:** Help shelter staff proactively identify high-risk adoptions and optimize resource allocation to prevent pet returns.
 * **Key Result:** An adopted animal's **age** and **species** are the strongest predictors of return risk — far more than length of shelter stay, which was mistakenly identified as the dominant driver in an earlier version of this model.
 Dogs return at roughly 2.7x the rate of cats, and return risk climbs steadily with age, independent of how long the animal was in the shelter.
+Length of stay on its own shows no clean relationship with return risk at all.
 * **Actionable Recommendation:** Implement structured follow-up check-ins with new families during the first month, prioritizing older animals and dog adoptions specifically, where return risk is highest.

 ## The Data